 4. Provide opportunities to practice caring and gratitude

-5. Broaden your child’s circle of concern
+5. Broaden your children’s circle of concern

 6. Promote ethical thinking and getting involved in the community